zhutmost/intellij-sv-lsp/README.md

 ## ⚠️ Know Issues

 The LSP support by JetBrains is still in beta, so the features of this plugin may not be stable.
+If you have any problems, please feel free to open an issue on [GitHub](https://github.com/zhutmost/intellij-sv-lsp/issues).

 1. Code Completion and Quick Fix are not supported yet.
 You may see complaint messages from Intellij IDEA.

 2. Formatting is supported by Verible, but not supported by Intellij IDEA yet.

-If you have any problems, please feel free to open an issue on [GitHub](https://github.com/zhutmost/intellij-sv-lsp/issues).

 <!-- Plugin description end -->

+Besides, the mentioned SystemVerilog plugin (`studio.edaphic.sv` ) is no longer maintained, and it is not compatible with the latest version of Intellij IDEA.
+So we provide a modified version of this plugin on [GitHub](https://github.com/zhutmost/intellij-sv-lsp/releases/download/v0.0.1/SystemVerilog.zip).
+You can choose to install this plugin manually:

+<kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+They may obey their license (although it is not maintained), so you can choose to use it or not.